"California Sprint Car

 Placerville Speedway History

-Lynden Johnson was the current president, Sonny and Cher had a hit song titled "I Got You Babe" and a gallon of gasoline was a mere thirty-one cents.
-The year was 1965 and something new was introduced in the small town of Placerville - the sport of auto racing.
+Lynden Johnson was president, Sonny and Cher had a little hit song titled "I Got You Babe" and a gallon of gasoline was thirty-one cents.
+The year was 1965 and something new was coming to the small town of Placerville - the sport of auto racing.

-Placerville Speedway opened its 44th year of operation this season as one of the best Saturday night racing programs on the west coast.
-So just how did this racetrack come about?
+Placerville Speedway is now in its 48th year of operation this season as one of the best Saturday night racing programs on the west coast.
+So just how did this unique racetrack carved into the side of a hill in the mother lode come about?
 It all started when two men had a vision of bringing great family entertainment into a rural community.

 Formerly known as Anderson Field, the arena and main grandstand that is now known as Placerville Speedway was originally built by the El Dorado County Fair during the winter months of 1956.
 During the opening ceremony for the 1957 county fair, the newly constructed field was dedicated on Aug.
 16 to the late Leo J. Anderson.

 Romani was a successful auto-racing promoter who operated tracks in both Roseville and Auburn.
-Constructing a clay racing surface around the perimeter of the football field, Jewitt and Romani created what was originally known as "Hangtown Speedway," Auto racing took place here for the first time on June 18, 1965.
-That year the small town of Placerville became a racing community as local residents packed the grandstands to capacity for every event.
+Constructing a clay racing surface around the perimeter of the football field, Jewitt and Romani created what was originally known as "Hangtown Speedway," Auto racing took place here for the first time on June 18, 1965 and local residents packed the grandstands opening day.

 In the beginning, the track was host to hardtop racers which were passenger cars made no later than 1953.
 Drivers competed for points between Placerville Speedway and the old Auburn Raceway, under the sanction of the Central State Racing Association (CSRA).
 Sacramento driver Don Nelson became Placerville Speedway's first CSRA champion late that summer.